Steps to Calories Calculator

 Known-distance steady walk

-Suppose you enter 8,000 steps, 68 kg, known distance 5.6 km, and the steady-walk preset at 4.8 km/h and MET 3.5.
-The tool back-calculates step length as 70.0 cm.
+For 8,000 steps, 68 kg, known distance 5.6 km, and the steady-walk preset at 4.8 km/h and MET 3.5, the average step length is 70.0 cm.
 Moving time is 70 min, gross calories are about 292 kcal, active calories are about 208 kcal, and a 250 kcal active target would require about 9,604 steps.

-Running with a small load on hills
+Running with load on hills

 FAQ: